 5. Educational Specialist

-We have a non-clinical education specialst dedicated to the quality of your education who successfully assisted with implementing a Residents as Teachers Program, Education Track Curriculum, and website pages for resident use only (includes research opportunities, conference meetings dates for next 5 years, education resources, news items and discussion boards) and education track website (includes teaching calendar, discussion board and education resources).
+We have a non-clinical education specialist dedicated to the quality of your education who successfully assisted with implementing a Residents as Teachers Program, Education Track Curriculum, and website pages for resident use only (includes research opportunities, conference meetings dates for next 5 years, education resources, news items and discussion boards) and education track website (includes teaching calendar, discussion board and education resources).

 6. Education Program – Something for every adult learner

 In 2013, we restructured our curriculum (we survey our practices to improve ourselves each year!).
 In addition to early entry to the OR, our new curriculum places more emphasis on the transition of didactic information to clinical practice.
 There might still be some powerpoint lectures thrown in, but we also offer case method discussions, simulation training, mock oral exams, board prep review, learning by crossword puzzles, Jeopardy!, audience-response system integration, problem-based discussions…a smorgasbord of options!
-Each anesthesia resident also receives educational funding to help pay for things that you may need, like an ipad to store important “apps” or textbooks not offered by our program (though we have a robust set of texts and journals in our library).
+Each anesthesia resident also receives educational funding to help pay for things that you may need, like an iPad to store important “apps” or textbooks not offered by our program (though we have a robust set of texts and journals in our library).
 And if you are particularly motivated to prepare an abstract or a poster for a scientific meeting, we offer an additional stipend to cover your cost of travel.

 Three new specialized areas of training: the Residency Research Track, the Clinical Educator Track and the Medical Management Track.
 Residents accepted into these tracks will benefit from an ongoing mentorship specific to developing skills in research, teaching and business.
 Feel free to ask us about this when you visit.